 Don’t worry if you don’t upgrade all cards that are active.
 Sometimes it’s more beneficial to use the points you would spend on an upgrade slot on a new card.
 Of course, all these decisions depend on how the match is going and what characters you are playing against.

 The Amber Link (Also known as The Magic Jungle Ball)

-Harvesters have been removed from the game and replaced with the Amber Link.
+Harvesters on the original Legacy map were removed from the game and replaced with the Amber Link.
 This black orb stores Amber, which is gained from killing jungle minions.
 Once full, the Link distributes the card points to the whole team.
 You can attack the enemy Amber Link by hitting it and it will drain the opposition’s Amber Link pool.
 Make sure you protect your own Amber Link from the enemy.

 This black orb stores Amber, which is gained from killing jungle minions.
 Once full, the Link distributes the card points to the whole team.
 You can attack the enemy Amber Link by hitting it and it will drain the opposition’s Amber Link pool.
 Make sure you protect your own Amber Link from the enemy.

 The Amber Link is charged up when you see a glowing shield covering the orb.
-Hit the enemy oprb and you will see the shield deplete as you steal the card points.
+Hit the enemy orb and you will see the shield deplete as you steal the card points.